Back-to-School Essentials for Preschoolers

 New Balance Sneaker: New Balance is known for their wider toed shoes!
 One wide velcro strap makes for easy on/off and motivates your toddler/preschooler to do it themselves!

-Lelsfit Barefoot Shoes: Come with elastic ankle support with an option to tie.
+Leisfit Barefoot Shoes: Some of our favorite shoes for toddlers.
+Come with elastic ankle support with an option to tie.
 Affordable price, and better toe coverage than some other shoes!

-Felix & Flora Mary Janes: A good dressy shoes for girls!
-Flexible but sturdy, minimal heel lift, and a wide toe box for the win.
+Felix & Flora Mary Janes: A good dress shoe for toddler girls!
+Flexible but sturdy, minimal heel lift, and a wide toe box.

 Merrell Hiking Sneaker: These sneakers are designed for hiking so the grip is GREAT.
-If you walk trails or hike with littles, these would be awesome.
 They’re also great for climbing and jungle gyms.

 PackIt Freezable Lunch Bag: No ice packs needed, just flatten this lunch bag and pop it in the freezer.
 These are a game changer for keeping things colder for longer!